linnnnnnh/BET-TER/docs/thirdweb-migration.md

-# ThirdWeb Integration for PSG Fan Engagement Platform
+# ThirdWeb Integration for bet-ter

 This document outlines the migration from Web3Modal/wagmi to ThirdWeb SDK for better Web3 integration and chain abstraction.